vega/vega-lite/site/usage/compile.md

 `npx vl2vg spec.vl.json`

+If you want to use the scripts in your project, you can prefix the calls with `node_modules/.bin/`.
+Alternatively, you can install vega and vega-lite globally (although we do not recommend it).

+If you get an error `Error: CanvasRenderer is missing a valid canvas or context`, please install the [`canvas`](https://github.com/Automattic/node-canvas) package (or install vega-cli).

 ### Using npx

 To use [npx](https://github.com/npm/npx), a tool to execute npm binaries, provide the required packages and choose the binary you want to run.
 For example, to run `vl2png`, run `npx -p vega -p vega-lite vl2png --help`.